Loving Leftovers: Thanksgiving Turkey

 - This is also the time to add "aromatics" (see below) to your turkey.
 Fragrant/flavorful fruits, herbs, and spices inserted into the cavity of your turkey will add impart their subtle flavors to the turkey meat and will enhance the resulting juices (which will be used to create an amazing gravy).

-- After 30 minutes, place the lid on the roasting pan and lower the temperature to 200 degrees F. Roast for 1 hour per pound.
-Yes, you read that correctly, one-hour per pound of turkey.
-If perchance your turkey is a 12-pounder, roast for 12 hours.
+- After 30 minutes, place the lid on the roasting pan and lower the temperature to 200 degrees F. Roast for 1 hour per pound minus 3.
+Yes, you read that correctly, one-hour per pound of turkey, and then subtract 3.
+If perchance your turkey is a 12-pounder, roast for 9 hours.
 Because your oven might not be precisely 200 degrees, I would recommend that you check on your turkey one hour before it is due to be done.

 - At this point, your turkey will be done—moist, succulent, tender, and most of all safe!